Create a haven for animals, birds and insects

 Pick the right plants

+There’s loads that you can do with plants to entice animals and insects.
 Attract bees and butterflies with scented plants that will fill the air with colour and perfume.
 We recommend herbs, pollinating plants and wildflowers.
-Buddleja (or buddleia) is a particular favourite with butterflies, so much so that it's also commonly known as the Butterfly Bush, while lavender, rosemary and thyme are loved by butterflies and bees alike.
-Both look for open flowers with large heads making sunflowers a top choice as well.
-Many wildflowers, like marigolds, harebell and cowslips, work well in borders, or create your own meadow (or mini-meadow if space is tight) with our mixed seeds and wildflower turf.
+Buddleia (buddleja) is a particular favourite with butterflies, so much so that it's also commonly known as the Butterfly Bush, while lavender (lavandula), rosemary (rosmarinus officinalis) and thyme (thyme vulgaris) are loved by butterflies and bees alike.
+Both look for open flowers with large heads, making sunflowers (helianthus) a top choice as well.
+Many wildflowers, like corn marigolds (chrysanthemum segetum), harebell (campanula rotundifolia) and cowslips (primula veris), work well in borders or create your own meadow (or mini-meadow if space is tight) with our mixed wildflower seeds or wildflower turf.
+Get more inspiration for creating a butterfly garden in our video (below).

 Try to ensure that there's at least one plant flowering in your garden at any time of the year.
 This is great for bees, as rather than hibernating, they simply become less active in colder weather.
 So encourage them back into your garden on warm, sunny winter days with the promise of food with winter-flowering plants like crocus.

-Fast-growing annual and biennial plants like sweet peas and foxgloves not only look amazing, but will also encourage pollinating insects – though you will have to replace them each year.
+Fast-growing annual and biennial plants like salvia (salvia officinalis) and sweet peas (lathyrus odoratus) not only look amazing but will also encourage pollinating insects – though you will have to replace them each year.
 Or why not try our Butterflies and Bees Seed Mix, which has been specially designed to attract insects that need nectar?

-Add some climbers to your walls and trellis to encourage insects and birds to live or roost inside them – if it’s a climber that grows flowers, like a clematis, it will attract bees too.
+Climbing plants encourage insects and birds to live or roost inside them.
+Add climbers and a trellis to support it as it grows taller.
+If it’s a climber that grows flowers, like a clematis or a passion flower, it will attract bees too.

 Encourage birds to visit

-Birds are an incredibly useful visitor to your garden that will eat up slugs, snails, aphids and caterpillars (so be wary if you want butterflies).
+Birds are a joy to watch in your garden and are useful visitors as they will eat up pests like slugs, snails and aphids.
 They flock to plants and trees that produce berries and seeds for them to eat, like holly, spindle, firethorn and crab apple.
-And supplement their diet further with a bird feeder, making sure to regularly fill it with bird seed throughout the year.

-Provide water for drinking, bathing and splashing around in with a bird bath - essential at both the height of summer and during cold spells in winter.
-Look for ones with a shallow dish, sloping sides and a rough surface to help grip, and set a few stones in the middle so that they can bathe easily.
+Provide water for drinking, bathing and splashing around with a bird bath, or even just a plant saucer full of water.
+This is essential at both the height of summer and during cold spells in winter.
 Situate close enough to bushes and trees so that birds can escape into them if they get alarmed, but do check that cats can’t use them as cover to attack.

 Lastly, offer birds a safe spot to nest.
 Bird boxes should be up by mid-autumn as many birds will be looking to visit in the colder months.
 Place them between two to four metres (m) up a tree or wall, and, if possible, face them in a north-east direction as this is most likely to be away from strong sunlight and wet winds.
 Alternatively, shrubs and trees give birds nesting spots.
 Pyracantha, holly and berberis are all good choices and their berries will also provide bird food.
 Take care not to disturb nesting birds, do so by avoiding trimming shrubs and hedges between January and August.